mikix/deb2snap/README.md

 ### Setup

 - First, [install an up-to-date snappy system](https://developer.ubuntu.com/snappy/start).
-You can easily get the latest snappy image with the following command: `sudo ubuntu-device-flash core -o snappy.img`
+You can easily get the latest snappy image with the following command: `sudo ubuntu-device-flash core --enable-ssh -o snappy.img`
 - And you'll probably want to connect to your snappy machine with `ssh`, especially if you're going to be running any Mir apps that will take over the screen.
 - Remember to run `export LC_ALL=C.UTF-8` in your `ssh` terminal.
 Ubuntu Snappy doesn't have all locales yet and ssh may have ported over your local locale setting.